Friday, 7 May 2021

 Totternhoe

-The club were founder members of the Supreme Division of the Spartan South Midlands League Supreme Division for the 1997-98 campaign before being relegated to the newly named Division Two in 2000-01.
+A further rise to the top tier of the competition came in 1985-86, before the club became a founder member of the Supreme Division of the Spartan South Midlands League for the 1997-98 campaign, before being relegated to the newly named Division Two after three seasons.

 My visit

-Totternhoe 3 Berkhamsted Raiders 1 (Saturday 1st May 2021) Spartan South Midlands League Division Two Spring Cup (att: c60)
+Spartan South Midlands League Division Two Spring Cup - Saturday 1st May 2021

-Many of the Coronavirus pandemic sanctions were still in place, though some lower level non-league competitions had returned.
+Many of the Coronavirus pandemic sanctions were still in place, though some lower-level non-league competitions had returned.
 The ruling was that spectators could only attend if the grounds were in public spaces.

 I’d drawn up a list of fixtures in the Bedfordshire County League Supplementary Cup competitions and had marked down the fixture between the reserve sides of Totternhoe and The 61 FC a few days later.